FrumpleQuest/MVDRP/README.md

 The MVDRP_Instances folder must be in the same folder as the compiled program.

-This project was developed on Linux, using WSL on a Windows 10 system.
+This project was developed on Linux, using WSL on Windows 10.

 Tomas Barros, student at UTSFM, Chile